IBM/Ansible-OpenShift-Provisioning/docs/run-the-playbooks-for-hypershift.md

 * Creating an encrypted file for storing Management Cluster Credentials.
 ### Steps:
 * The ansible-vault create command is used to create the encrypted file.
-* Create an encrypted file in playbooks directory and set the Vault password.( Below command will prompt for setting Vault password)
+* Create an encrypted file in playbooks directory and set the Vault password ( Below command will prompt for setting Vault password).
 ```
 ansible-vault create playbooks/secrets.yaml
 ```